asadullahehsan/simple-command-line-calculator/README.md

 # simple-command-line-calculator
-A simple command line calculator
+A simple command line calculator using Node.js, TypeScript and Inquirer.